Object to a Rate Notice

 Each rate notice details the characteristics of:

-Any ratepayer can object in writing to the City if the zoning of the property or land status is incorrectly shown on the rates notice.
+Any ratepayer can object in writing to the City within 42 days of the issue of a rate notice.

 The Rate Book, which is maintained annually, contains the following details: